SpecFlowOSS/SpecFlowWiki/Reporting.md

 ##Step Definition Report

 This report shows the usage and binding status of the steps for the entire project.
+You can use this report to find both unused code in the automation layer and scenario steps that have no definition yet.

+* Steps with a red background are steps that exist in the automation layer but are not used in any feature files.
+* Steps with a yellow background are steps that exist in a feature file but do not have a corresponding definition.
+* Steps without a special backgrounds are steps that exist both in feature files and the automation layer.
+Ideally, all your steps are like this.

 ```
 specflow.exe stepdefinitionreport BookShop.AcceptanceTests.csproj